Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzureRmServiceFabricNode.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmServiceFabricNode** can add nodes to the specific node type
+User **Add-AzureRmServiceFabricNode** to add nodes to the specific node type.
+You just need to specify the number of nodes you want to add to a Node Type.

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Add-AzureRmServiceFabricNode -ResourceGroupName myResourceGroup -ClusterName myCluster -NumberOfNodesToAdd 2 -NodeTypeName n1
+PS c:> Add-AzureRmServiceFabricNode -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -Number 2 -NodeTypeName 'nt1''
 ```

-This command will add 2 nodes to the node type of n1
+This command will add 2 nodes to the node type n1

 ## PARAMETERS